 When you have an Idea that tracks both Financial and Non-Financial benefits, you will be presented with two Benefit tabs.
-Capture the Idea financials including benefits start/end dates, forecast percentage, once-off benefits and investments.
+Capture the Idea Benefit Duration including Benefits Start(when benefits are expected to start) and End(when benefits are expected to end) dates, forecast percentage, once-off benefits, and investments.

 The chart shows the Benefits of the Idea for the selected month.
 To change the months, and view previous months' benefit performance, use the month selection on the top left of the chart.